 At Pritikin, renowned for its success in educating tens of thousands worldwide to live healthier lives, people learn after just a few days, and often to their surprise, that their taste buds actually open up to the pleasures of natural, whole foods unadultered with a lot of salt.
 In fact, “guests start preferring the food we serve at Pritikin over the salt-saturated foods they used to like,” notes Kimberly Gomer, MS, RD, Pritikin’s Director of Nutrition.

-Bottom Line: At Pritikin, you give up salt, but what you gain is so much more.
+Bottom Line: At the Pritikin Longevity Center, you give up salt, but what you gain is so much more.

 It’s actually a win-win: Your meals are a joy without added salt, and your body is healthier, too.